Women in philosophy: Black women

 Angela Davis (born 1944) is an American political activist, philosopher and author.
 Her research interests include African-American studies and the philosophy of punishment and prisons.

-Nana Asma'u (1793–1864), from the Sokoto Caliphate in today's Nigeria, is one of many notable black women philosophers.
-She was a founder of the educational network Yan Taru (‘The Associates’), which is still active today.
-She wrote in the Fulfulde, Hausa and Arabic languages, and her first text had the title: ‘Warning for the Negligent and Reminder for the Intelligent Regarding the Ways of the Pious’.
-She argued for humility between people, and for "good relations with one’s relatives, servants, and comrades.
+Nana Asmaʼu (1793–1864), from the Sokoto Caliphate in today's Nigeria, is one of many notable black women philosophers.
+She was a founder of the educational network Yan Taru ('The Associates'), which is still active today.
+She wrote in the Fulfulde, Hausa and Arabic languages, and her first text had the title: 'Warning for the Negligent and Reminder for the Intelligent Regarding the Ways of the Pious'.
+She argued for humility between people, and for "good relations with one's relatives, servants, and comrades.
 This is shown by being cheerful with them; doing good things for them; serving them; never acting as if superior to them; consulting them in many matters; helping them financially and physically [...]"

 Phillis Wheatley and Ida B. Wells are other notable women thinkers of African and African-American background in the 19th century.

 There are few black women philosophers, which includes women of African and Caribbean ancestry, African-Americans and other individuals from the African diaspora.
 According to philosopher Sally Haslanger, the "numbers of philosophers of color, especially women of color, is even more appalling"; in a 2003 study, there "...was insufficient data for any racial group of women other than white women to report."
 In the United States, the "...representation of scholars of color is plausibly worse than in any other field in the academy, including not only physics, but also engineering."
 According to professor L.K.
 McPherson, there is a "gross underrepresentation of blacks in philosophy."
 McPherson states that there is a "...willful, not necessarily a conscious, preference among many members of the philosophy profession largely to maintain the status quo in terms of: the social group profiles of members; the dynamics of prestige and influence; and the areas and questions deemed properly or deeply 'philosophical.'
 None of this is good for black folk."